hortonworks-spark/spark-schema-registry/README.md

 ```
 #### Fetching spark schema by name

-The API supports fetching the schema registry schema as a Spark Schema.
+The API supports fetching the Schema Registry schema as a Spark schema.

 - `sparkSchema(schemaName: String)`